 You’ll find most food courts in Barbados’ malls such as Sky Mall and Sheraton Centre selling a variety of international cuisine for under $10.

-You can also try Lantern’s Mall on the south coast, which houses a Subway, rotis, and pizza, just to name a few.
+You can also try Lantern’s Mall on the south coast, which has many options such as a Subway, roti, and pizza place.

 8. Fast Food

-Chefette (www.chefette.com) is the leading fast food restaurant on the island, selling burgers, rotis, chicken pieces/ nuggets, pizza, and vegetarian options, all for under $10.
+Chefette (www.chefette.com) is the leading fast food restaurant on the island, selling burgers, roti, chicken pieces/ nuggets, pizza, and vegetarian options, all for under $10.

 There’s also KFC and Burger King outlets island-wide, also offering plenty to eat for under $10.

-Chicken Barn (www.chickenbarnrestaurants.com) is another local fast food favourite and cheap place to eat in Barbados.
+Chicken Barn (www.chickenbarnrestaurants.com) is another local fast food favorite and cheap place to eat in Barbados.